pynovel-creator/pynovel-4/README.md

 with 'MoviePy' title and filled with black color and closed after opened in pyinstaller command.)

+# Annoucement
+I found error here so I will replace the entire files.

 # bug report
 This has been appeared a lot I will skip it.